 Student athletes: life after sports...

-his watch and all of a sudden he had to go tend to
+At this point, I think finally reached him… he looked down at his shoes, then to his watch and all of a sudden he had to go tend to something…

-something… I’m not sure where these questions came from on this humid afternoon of baseball, but they made me think a little bit about student-athletes these days.
+I’m not sure where these questions came from on this humid afternoon of baseball, but they made me think a little bit about student-athletes these days.
 See I was a student-athlete in high school, but I got hurt in my sophomore year which immediately changed my plans of going pro… but what if this would have happen to me my sophomore year at Notre Dame? or Michigan? or Morehouse?
-I understand now, and even better, I recognize that a four year athletic scholarship is nothing more than four, individual scholarships that a given university extends each year based on performance, on the field as well as off. |

 relate scholastic and vocational choices to their personal identity;